 I believe using a “Double minus sign” is the best way to present errors in a report while printing it on a page.

 50. Custom Start Page Number

-If you want to start page number from a custom number let’s say 5.
+If you want to start the page number from a custom number let’s say 5.
 You can specify that number and the rest of the pages will follow that sequence.

 - Go to File Tab ➜ Print ➜ Print Setup ➜ Page.

-- In the input box “First page Number”, enter the number from you want to start you page numbers.
+- In the input box “First page Number”, enter the number from where you want to start the page number.

 - In the end, click OK.

-Important Note: This option will only work if you have applied header/footer in your worksheet.
+This option will only work if you have applied the header/footer in your worksheet.

 51. Tracking Important Cells

 Sometimes we need to track some important cells in a workbook and for this, the best way is to use the watch window.
 In the watch window, you add those important cells and then get some specific information about them in one place (without navigating to each cell).